-W1 knows to an extensive degree and describes in detail the principles and mechanisms underlying equine health, disease formation and their treatment - from the level of cells, through the rgan, animal, to the entire animal population; O.W1 observation of student's work, active participation, participation in discussion W2 explains and interprets the etiology, pathogenesis and clinical symptoms of diseases occurring in horses, and knows the principles of therapeutic procedure O.W3 observation of student's work, active participation, participation in discussion W3 knows the principles of therapeutic procedure, as well as the methods of diagnostic and therapeutic procedure appropriate for the diseases occurring in horses; O.W4 observation of student's work, active participation, participation in discussion W4 characterises in detail the methods of using veterinary medicinal products, aimed at prophylaxis and treatment of horses O.W5 observation of student's work, active participation, participation in discussion W5 presents the biology of infectious factors that cause diseases transmitted between horses, as well as anthropozoonoses, taking into account the mechanisms of disease transmission and defense mechanisms of the macroorganism; O.W6 observation of student's work, active participation, participation in discussion Skills - Student can: U1 analyses and interprets pathological changes and results of laboratory tests and additional tests, formulates the diagnosis of given disease, taking into account the differential diagnostics, and undertakes therapeutic or prophylactic actions; O.U2 observation of student's work, active participation, participation in discussion U2 plans the diagnostic procedure O.U3 observation of student's work, active participation, participation in discussion U3 monitors health of the herd, as well as undertakes action in the case of a disease that is subject to the obligation of disease eradication or its registration; O.U4 observation of student's work, active participation, participation in discussion U4 issues veterinary medical opinion and certificate O.U7 observation of student's work, active participation, participation in discussion Social c ompetences - Student is ready to: K1 exhibits responsibility for his/her decisions made in regard to the people, animals and the natural environment O.K1 observation of student's work, active participation, participation in discussion

-K2 uses the objective sources of information O.K4 observation of student's work, active participation, participation in discussion К3 formulates conclusions from own measurements or observations O.K5 observation of student's work, active participation, participation in discussion K4 deepens his/her knowledge and improves skills O.K8 observation of student's work, active participation, participation in discussion
+W1 knows to an extensive degree and describes in detail the principles and mechanisms underlying animal health, disease formation and their treatment - from the level of cells, through the rgan, animal, to the entire animal population; O.W1 active participation W2 explains and interprets the etiology, pathogenesis and clinical symptoms of diseases occurring in individual animal species, and knows the principles of therapeutic procedure, as well as the methods of diagnostic and therapeutic procedure appropriate for the diseases occurring in animals; O.W3 active participation W3 knows the principles of therapeutic procedure, as well as the methods of diagnostic and therapeutic procedure appropriate for the diseases occurring in animals; O.W4 oral credit, observation of student's work W4 characterises in detail the methods of using veterinary medicinal products, aimed at prophylaxis and treatment of animals, as well as at guaranteeing food chain safety and environmental protection; O.W5 observation of student's work, active participation W5 presents the biology of infectious factors that cause diseases transmitted between animals, as well as anthropozoonoses, taking into account the mechanisms of disease transmission and defense mechanisms of the macroorganism; O.W6 active participation Skills - St udent can: U1 analyses and interprets pathological changes and results of laboratory tests and additional tests, formulates the diagnosis of given disease, taking into account the differential diagnostics, and undertakes therapeutic or prophylactic actions; O.U2 observation of student's work U2 plans the diagnostic procedure O.U3 oral credit, observation of student's work U3 monitors health of the herd, as well as undertakes action in the case of a disease that is subject to the obligation of disease eradication or its registration; 0.U4 observation of student's work U4 issues veterinary medical opinion and certificate 0.U7 observation of student's work Social competences - Student is ready to: K1 exhibits responsibility for his/her decisions made in regard to the people, animals and the natural environment O.K1 active participation K2 uses the objective sources of information O.K4 active participation К3 formulates conclusions from own measurements or observations O.K5 active participation K4 deepens his/her knowledge and improves skills O.K8 active participation

 Titles of classes:

 1. Viral diseases of horses

 - equine viral arteritis (EVA)

 - diseases caused by equine herpesvirus 1,4 and 3 (EHV1,4 and EHV3)

 - equine influenza

 - equine infectious anemia

 - West Nile Virus infection

 - Eastern, Western and Venezuelan equine encephalitis

 - African horse sickness

-2. Collection of the specimens to the viral examinations.
+Collection of the specimens to the viral examinations.

 - method of collection and procedures of safe transport of specimens to the laboratory.

 Preparation of specimens to the viral examination.

 1. 3.
 Trials of virus isolation: lecture

 - Embryonated chicken eggs

 - primary cell cultures

 - cell lines

 - nutrition requirements and other culture conditions (for cell culture growth)

 - cytopathic effect (CPE)

 4.Methods of new isolates identification.
 Serological tests:

 - virus neutralisation (VN)

 - virus titration

 - hemagglutination

 5. Serological tests:

 - hemagglutination inhibition test

 - indirect fluorescent antibody test

 - complement fixation test (CF)

 - enzyme-linked immunosorbent assay (ELISA)